-Marks Description 41-50 A candidate should demonstrate under applied conditions: an ability to plan in fine detail and carry out prior to competition a preparation programme covering every aspect of warm up and training schedule; an ability to swim three different stokes with the correct arm, leg, breathing technique in less than the following times; Boys Girls Front Crawl 47 secs 49 secs Breast Stroke 56 secs 59 secs Back Crawl 51 secs 54 secs Butterfly 49 secs 52 secs a very detailed knowledge and understanding of the rules as they apply to all swimming competitions.
-31-40 A candidate should demonstrate under applied conditions: an ability to carry out without supervision a preparation programme which includes warm up and training schedule; an ability to swim three different stokes with the correct leg, arm and breathing action in less than the following times; Boys Girls Front Crawl 50 secs 52 secs Breast Stroke 59 secs 62 secs Back Crawl 54 secs 57 secs Butterfly 52 secs 55 secs a detailed understanding of the rules as they apply to all swimming competitions.
-21-30 A candidate should demonstrate under applied conditions: an ability to carry out with supervision a preparation programme which includes a warm up, practice and training schedule; an ability to swim 50 m using the correct leg, arm and breathing technique in three of the following strokes in less than the times stated; 11-20 A candidate should demonstrate under applied conditions: an ability to carry out a simple warm up, practice and training schedule under close supervision; an ability to swim distances of 50 m using two different strokes with the correct arm, leg and breathing action, without a pause; an understanding of some of the rules of competition particularly those in which he/she participates.
+Marks Description

+41-50 A candidate should demonstrate under applied conditions:

+• an ability to plan in fine detail and carry out prior to competition a preparation programme covering every aspect of warm up and training schedule;

+an ability to swim three different stokes with the correct arm, leg, breathing technique in less than the following times;

+BoysGirlsFront Crawl47 secs49 secs

+Breast Stroke 56 secs 59 secs

+Back Crawl 51 secs 54 secs

+Butterfly 49 secs 52 secs

+• a very detailed knowledge and understanding of the rules as they apply to all s competitions. swimming

+31-40 A candidate should demonstrate under applied conditions:

+• an ability to carry out without supervision a preparation programme which includes warm up and training schedule;

+• an ability to swim three different stokes with the correct leg, arm and breathing action in less than the following times;

+Boys Girls

+Front Crawl 50 secs 52 secs

+Breast Stroke 59 secs 62 secs

+Back Crawl 54 secs 57 secs

+Butterfly 52 secs 55 secs

+a detailed understanding of the rules as they apply to all swimming competitions.